deemp/lima/README.md

 - [agda2lagda](https://hackage.haskell.org/package/agda2lagda) - Generate a literate Agda/Haskell script from an Agda/Haskell script.
 Produces LaTeX or Markdown literate scripts.

+- [markdown-unlit](https://hackage.haskell.org/package/markdown-unlit) - `markdown-unlit` is a custom unlit program.
+It can be used to extract Haskell code from Markdown files..

 ## Supported formats

 - `Haskell` (`.hs`)